crisBrunette/questioncicas/README.md

 # questioncicas
-Questioncicas is a game where you will test you ability to answer questions on the popular knowledge and knowledge
+Questioncicas is a game where you will test your ability to answer questions on the popular culture and knowledge